 - Click the “Reproduction Request” button

-- Follow the steps in our online order form, submit your payment of $37.50/folder, and we’ll take it from there!
+- Follow the steps in our online order form and submit your request

 What happens next?

-- We’ll deliver a PDF of the full contents of the folder(s) you requested within four weeks (rush orders available at a higher price)
+- We’ll deliver a PDF of the full contents of the folder(s) you requested within four weeks of payment (rush orders available at a higher price)

 - We will ultimately put this digitized material online, linked to its appropriate finding aid, so anyone in the world can access it